 Privacy Policies Versus Terms and Conditions Agreements

 But there's a lot more to it than just that.
-Let's take a look at each agreement and what they accomplish for you and your customers.
+Let's take an in-depth look at each agreement and what they accomplish for you and your customers.

 Privacy regulations have been created by governmental bodies, like the aforementioned California and EU, to protect their citizens' privacy.
 There is not yet any way and nor is it profitable to simply say, "Fine, so I just won't sell to people in those places."